 3. Determine search hubs

-On that search hub, don’t forget a search box.
+Each search hub needs a search box.
 Despite our earlier remarks to not limit search with a box, don’t forget to include one!
 Visitors can easily become confused and frustrated when they can’t find what they’ve naturally come to expect on a website.
-A good rule of thumb are search boxes that fit 27 characters.
+A good rule of thumb is to include search boxes that fit 27 characters.

-Consider the entirety of your visitor journey to understand the different touch points where your audience will go for information.
+Consider the entirety of your visitor journey to understand the different touchpoints where your audience will go for information.
+Use tools like Google Analytics or a page SEO checker to identify high-traffic areas of your site and ensure that search hubs are strategically placed to maximize engagement and organic search performance.

 4. Craft robust search result templates